-At present the Responsible Entity Board consists of four executive directors and one alternate directors.
+At present the Responsible Entity Board consists of three executive directors, one non-executive director and one alternate director.
 The names of the current directors and year of appointment is provided below:

 Name of Director Year of Appointment

-Glenn Foster 2015
+Glenn Foster Resigned 23 October 2020 as an Executive Director

+Appointed on 1 February 2021 as a Non- executive Director

+Simone Mosse 2019

 Richard McCarthy 2018

 Vicki Riggio 2018

-Phillip Blackmore (Alternate for Vicki Rige 2018 gio)
+Phillip Blackmore (Alternate for Vicki Riggio) 2018

-Simone Mosse 2019

-As the Responsible Entity's Board consists of only executive directors, a Compliance Committee is appointed in relation to the Trust (refer to Principle 7).
-None of the executive directors of the Responsible Entity are independent and they are not remunerated by the Responsible Entity.
-The Compliance Committee comprises of a majority of external members and is chaired by an external member who is not the chair of the Responsible Entity Board.
+As the Responsible Entity's Board consists of a majority of executive directors, a Compliance Committee is appointed in relation to the Trust (refer to Principle 7).
+None of the directors of the Responsible Entity are independent and they are not remunerated by the Responsible Entity.
+The Compliance Committee comprises a majority of external members and is chaired by an external member who is not the chair of the Responsible Entity Board.

-ACTING ETHICALLY AND RESPONSIBLY
+INSTIL A CULTURE OF ACTING LAWFULLY, ETHICALLY AND RESPONSIBLY